‘Look, Cover, Say, Write, Check’ Spelling Strategy - How Does it Work?

 People with ADHD can also struggle because they often find it harder to commit things from their short-term memory to their long-term memory without something to anchor it there, leading them to spell words wrong because they rely on phonetic spelling.

-It’s not engaging
+It’s not engaging to children

 The LCSWC is boring!
 A sheet of paper with words and blank spaces for spelling isn’t an activity that is especially engaging for children.
-Even children who excel at spelling will grow bored of the exercise if it alone is used to help them learn to spell, and children that struggle can quickly have their confidence knocked and start to dislike spelling because it is (or appears to be) boring and they don’t feel good at it.
+Even children who excel at spelling will grow bored of the exercise if it alone is used to help them learn to spell.
+Those children that struggle can quickly have their confidence knocked and start to dislike spelling because it is (or appears to be) boring and they don’t feel good at it.

 The key when it comes to spelling is to use a variety of learning strategies to ensure all pupils are given every opportunity to find a way of learning that allows them to find success quickly and often.

-The digital world has given us so many opportunities to create better and more engaging learning experiences that make it possible for everyone to find a method of learning that engages them.
+The digital world has given us so many opportunities to create better and more engaging learning experiences, that make it possible for everyone to find a method of learning that engages them.
 For spelling, there’s Sir Linkalot.

 Sir Linkalot uses short, fun animations to teach spelling and other literacy skills to children.
-By engaging multiple sense, Sir Linkalot brings spelling to life, making spelling fun and accessible for all children.
+By engaging multiple senses , Sir Linkalot brings spelling to life, making spelling fun and accessible for all children.
 The key to Sir Linkalot is his use of linking.
 His animations link smaller words within a larger word with associations or stories to make the spelling of the word memorable.
 He brings words and letters to life, and his animations have helped young children spell words a lot of adults still struggle with!
 For example, take a look at Sir Linkalot’s animation of manoeuvre (a word you might have not realised you’ve been spelling wrong!).

 Award-winning and part of the UK’s dyslexia inquiry, linking with Sir Linkalot could pave an exciting path for making spelling accessible to all.